skyssolutions/lynxchan/src/be/Readme.md

 * `maxThreadCount`(Number): maximum amount of threads allowed per board.
 * `tempDirectory`: path for temporary files.
 Defaults to '/tmp'.
 * `emailSender`: e-mail to be used as sender on automated e-mails.
+* `captchaExpiration`: expiration in minutes of captchas.
+Defaults to 1 minute.
+* `captchaFonts`(Array): array of absolute paths to font files in the system to be used in the captcha.
+Optional.

 `db.json`: contains database connection information.
 * `address`: address of the database.